 He taught it to me a few years ago, maybe four or five.
 At the time, it seemed like a newer word; I guessed that it might have been a slang term created and used by younger people, as a lot of my older students and acquaintances had never heard it and didn't understand me when I tried to use it.
 It didn't seem to offend anyone, as slang sometimes does. . .In fact, it brought some to laughter.
 I never knew why.

 For beginner to perhaps intermediate-level students, Japanese words, phrases, and expressions, as learned by an American living in Tokyo. .
-Some of it I pick up through my surroundings--slang, abbreviated terms, or new katakana-ized words that have recently entered the Japanese language; some words are straight-up conventional vocab that I've found helpful to know, either in the classroom (where I teach English) or in everyday life.
-And there are also words that just make me smile.
+Some of it I absorbed from my surroundings--slang, abbreviated terms, or new katakana-ized words that have recently entered the Japanese language.
+Some words are straight-up conventional vocabulary that I've found helpful to know, either in the classroom (where I taught English) or in everyday life, and some words just make me smile.

 Monday, May 20, 2013